Dining Out

 • Never Make Assumptions: Not everything, every time, is going to be prepared the way you requested.
 When your food arrives, closely inspect – are there any croutons on the salad?
 Were any sauces added?

 • Keep it simple: Order plain grilled meat, fish, poultry dishes without sauces or marinades, season only with salt & pepper; suggest the chef add flavor in the form of lemon, garlic, onions, olive oil, fresh herbs; avoid fried foods, soups & stews, unless confirmed GF.
-No soy sauce.
+No soy sauce, unless GF.
 If lactose intolerant, hold the cream/butter!

 • If newly diagnosed: you may want to avoid dining out for a short while, to avoid any setbacks in the healing process due to accidental gluten ingestion.